Why have I received a bus lane Penalty Charge Notice?

 (Please note this is not applicable to bus stops and zig zag markings at pedestrian crossings as no TRO is required to enforce these restrictions)

 The Traffic Penalty Tribunal keeps a library of TROs which can be viewed online.
 Middlesbrough Council’s TROs be viewed on their website (follow the links for the Traffic Regulation Order Library and select Middlesbrough from the alphabetical list).
-The council's bus lanes are described in schedule 16 of order MR24 - The Council of the Borough of Middlesbrough (Traffic Movements) (Consolidation) Order 2013 as amended.
+The council's bus lanes are described in the Middlesbrough Councils (Traffic Movements) (Consolidation) Order.

 Councils using CCTV to enforce parking and traffic restrictions can only do so by using an 'approved device'.
 The device must be certified by the Secretary of State for Transport.
 The Vehicle Certification Agency (VCA) has been appointed to do this on behalf of the Secretary of State.